 Also consider glove or mitten liners, which are just thin gloves that provide a base layer for your hands.

-The bottom line: Wearing multiple layers traps heat better than wearing a couple of really thick layers, and you’ll have some level of temperature control as your activity level changes.
+The bottom line: Wearing multiple layers traps heat better than wearing a couple of really thick layers, and you’ll have more temperature control as your activity level changes.

 Whatever you’re wearing as a jacket and snow pants will perform double duty in the winter, trapping your body heat inside while keeping the nastier elements at bay.
 There are countless products and fabrics out there, but the goal is the same — staying warm and dry is paramount to comfort and safety.

-I prefer a thin shell on my upper and lower body because I want something that will perform the basic functions of being water and wind proof without making me too hot.
+I prefer a thin shell on my upper and lower body because I want something that will perform the basic functions of being waterproof and windproof without making me too hot.
 I’m always amazed by how easily the winter wind cuts through my shirts once the shell is removed!

-The bottom line: A wind and water proof outer layer is essential for keeping warm air in, and cold air and water out.
+The bottom line: A windproof and waterproof outer layer is essential for keeping warm air in and cold air and water out.

 Whatever you decide to do, there’s one final bottom line that’s worth adhering to: Bring extras of everything, especially when hiking.
 Wool can still trap body heat when it’s wet, but that’s nothing compared to having a couple of dry layers to change into.
 Remember, bad habits can turn into life-threatening experiences, even on short hikes, so be prepared for the worst and make your time outdoors in the winter the best it can be.